Maagh Advertising and Marketing Services Ltd to consider Bonus Issue and Stock Split | www.lokmattimes.com

 Maagh Advertising and Marketing Services Ltd to consider Bonus Issue and Stock Split

-Mumbai (Maharashtra) [India], December 6: Mumbai-based, advertising and marketing solutions company, Maagh Advertising and Marketing Services Ltd (BSE – ...
+PNN Mumbai (Maharashtra) [India], December 5: Mumbai-based, advertising and marketing solutions company, Maagh Advertising and Marketing Services Ltd is ...

-Mumbai (Maharashtra) [India], December 6: Mumbai-based, advertising and marketing solutions company, Maagh Advertising and Marketing Services Ltd (BSE – 543624) is considering bonus issue and stock split.”
+Mumbai (Maharashtra) [India], December 5: Mumbai-based, advertising and marketing solutions company, Maagh Advertising and Marketing Services Ltd is considering bonus issue and stock split.
 Meeting of board of directors is scheduled to be held on 20th December to consider and approve for bonus shares and stock split subject to regulatory approvals and shareholders' approval.

 Incorporated in 2013, Maagh Advertising And Marketing Services Ltd is an advertising agency primary offering creative and media services.
 The company offers a complete range of designing, media, creative services and social media advertising.